7shi/dante-la-el/Inferno/MT/compare-en.md

 Ah! how hard a thing it is to tell what
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">4</td><td>
-Alas!
-How hard it is to say what it was
+Alas, how hard it is to tell what that forest was
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">4</td><td>
 Ah, how hard it is to tell what that forest was,
 </td></tr>
 <tr><td>Bard-1</td><td align="right">4</td><td>
-Alas, how hard it is to say what it was like!
+Oh, how difficult it is to describe
 </td></tr>
 <tr><td>Bard-2</td><td align="right">4</td><td>
-Ah, how hard it is to tell what it was like,
+Ah, how hard it is to tell what it was like
 </td></tr>
 <tr><td>DeepL</td><td align="right">4</td><td>
 Ahi how hard it is to say what it was